Tim-Boes/DockerGuide/readme.md

     apt install -y neofetch
 ```

 ### Inside we have multiple options to setup our owm image.
 In our example we take the `ubuntu:22.04` image as a base and use `/home/` as our working directory.
 In the next step docker will copy everything it finds under the `/home/ace/Documents` directory and copies it into the home folder.
 Note that the `.` here denotes the `/home/` directory inside the container since we set the working directory with `WORKDIR /home/`.
-And finally it runs `update` and installs `vim`, `python3.10`, and of course `neofetch`. :hot_face:
+And finally it runs `update` and installs `vim`, `python3.10`, and of course `neofetch`.

 ### That was a **LOT** of stuff but if you are interested in the possibilities of the `DOCKERFILE` is highly recommend the [DOCKER DOCS](https://docs.docker.com/reference/dockerfile/). :nerd_face: